usnistgov/NeXLCore.jl/docs/src/gettingstarted.md

 #### Monte Carlo
 NeXLCore also includes a rudimentary Monte Carlo simulator of electron trajectories.
-While it is currently limited to modeling element trajectories, it can be extended to handle quite complex sample geometries because it is based on the `GeometryBasics` package that defines both simple and meshed shapes.
+While it is currently limited to modeling electron trajectories, it can be extended to handle quite complex sample geometries because it is based on the [`GeometryBasics`](https://github.com/JuliaGeometry/GeometryBasics.jl) package that defines both simple and meshed shapes.
 Currently, basic blocks and spheres have been implemented.

 ```julia
 julia> # Build a alumina coated silica particle on a carbon substrate